Jennifer Wilber is a writer, teacher, and bisexual rights activist from Ohio.

 What Is Bi Culture?

-Bisexuals have long been ignored and erased by the LGBT+ community as a whole, and as a result, many bi people feel like they are unwelcome or are out of place within the general LGBT+ culture.
+Bisexuals have long been ignored and erased by the LGBT+ community as a whole, and as a result, many bi people feel like they are unwelcome or out of place within the general LGBT+ culture.
 In addition, popular culture has long reinforced harmful negative stereotypes about bisexual individuals.

 To combat this erasure and these negative stereotypes, many people in the bisexual community have started to vocally claim a variety of seemingly random things as belonging to “bi culture” as a means of building solidarity and visibility within the community.
-Here is a list of some of the things that bi people have declared as being part of bisexual culture, though this list is by no means exhaustive.
+Here is a list of some of the things that bi people have claimed as being part of bisexual culture, though this list is by no means exhaustive.

 1. An Inability to Sit in Chairs Properly